Glenn's Driving Service

 - Tell me a little about your professional career (but there is no need to go into much detail).

-- You do not need to send me your resume, but if you have a LinkedIn page or online resume, I will look at it.
+- You do not need to send me your resumé, but if you have a LinkedIn page, online resumé or other professional page and want to give it to me, I will look at it.

 - What road accidents have you had in the past 10 years?
 Tell me about them.